freddylags/clothing_recognition_deep_cnn/README.md

 ### Stage 3 – Model Tuning: Deep CNN with Dropout and BatchNorm

 Designed a deeper CNN architecture with improved regularisation techniques:
-- 3 × Conv2D blocks with ReLU activations and Batch Normalisation
+- 3 × Conv2d blocks with Relu activations and Batch Normalisation
 - MaxPooling layers for downsampling
 - Dropout layers (25% and 50%) to prevent overfitting
 - Fully connected layer with 128 units and softmax output